Bill Leslie (journalist)

+Bill Leslie is an American journalist who formerly anchored the morning and noon newscasts for WRAL-TV in Raleigh, North Carolina.
+Bill won more than 70 major news awards, including two Peabody Awards, along with five Emmys.
+He is also known as a New Age recording artist and composer.
+Bill has produced twelve music albums, including World Radio Music Album of the Year in 2013 for "Scotland: Grace of the Wild."
+Bill was awarded the North Carolina Award, the state's highest honor, in 2018 for his accomplishments in music and journalism.
+In 2022, Bill was inducted into the North Carolina Association of Broadcasters Hall of Fame.
+Bill is a graduate of the University of North Carolina.
+He currently serves as president-elect of the Conservation Trust for North Carolina.

 Career

 Following his graduation from UNC in 1972, Bill began his radio and television career as a reporter and news anchor for WKIX radio in Raleigh.
 After a three-year stint, he then worked for WTAR in Norfolk and KULF in Houston, before returning to Raleigh in 1979 as News Director for WRAL-FM.
 In 1984, he transitioned to television work with WRAL-TV, where he has stayed for over 30 years.
 During that time, he served the station in a variety of roles, including News Director, weekend anchor, environmental reporter, and co-anchor of the morning and noon newscasts.
 Bill retired from WRAL-TV on June 29, 2018.